March 21, 2022

 There are many challenges associated with aquaculture:

-- Escapees from net pens results in economic loss
+- Escapees from net pens result in economic loss

 - Aquaculture relies on traditional fisheries to supply feed, eggs and ‘seeds’ (the industry term for young invertebrates); these supplies are not always readily available